simranmadhok/InstructorPerformanceML/README.md

 # Predicting Instructor Performance in Higher Education using Supervised Machine Learning Models

-Four classiﬁcation techniques—decision tree algorithms, support vector machines, artiﬁcial neural networks, and discriminant analysis—are used to build classiﬁer models.
+Four classiﬁcation techniques—decision tree algorithms, support vector machines, linear discriminant analysis and logistic regression—are used to build classiﬁer models.

 Their performances are compared over a data set composed of responses of students to a real course evaluation questionnaire using accuracy, precision, recall, and speciﬁcity performance metrics.